-Disclosure: When you buy through links on our website we may earn a commission.
+We individually evaluate all products and services we recommend.
+If you click on links on our website, we may earn a commission.

 Can You Travel With Pepper Spray feature

 Pepper spray is a weapon when used against another, even if it is for our safety.
 And if we think about it in terms of a weapon that a criminal may use, it presents a whole new light.
-Let’s dive into this question to find an answer.

-A Bit Of History on Mace and Can You Travel With Pepper Spray
+A Bit Of History on Mace

 Pepper spray has been around for decades, and while it’s not the most effective weapon in the world, it does have its uses.
 It’s also one of those things that people are afraid of because they don’t understand how it works.
 Let’s clear up some misconceptions about pepper spray so you better understand why you can or cannot fly with it.

 First, Mace is a brand name of pepper spray and not a different form.
+When we ask, “Can you bring pepper spray on a plane?” it is the same as, “Can you travel with mace?”

 What Is Pepper Spray?

 A pepper spray product is an aerosolized chemical compound that irritates your eyes and respiratory system.
 Capsaicin is the main ingredient in pepper spray, found in chili peppers, and will cause pain when sprayed in the eyes.
-It does so by blocking certain chemicals in the body called TRPV1 receptors.
-These receptors are located throughout our bodies, including our skin, lungs, heart, digestive tract, brain, and nervous system.
-When these receptors are blocked, we experience pain.

 The amount of capsaicin in pepper spray varies from brand to brand, but generally speaking, it contains between 0.18% and 3% capsaicin.
-But the amount of active ingredients in Mace is not closely regulated.
+However, the amount of active ingredients in Mace is not closely regulated.

 The effects of capsaicin wear off fairly quickly, usually within 30 minutes or less.
 However, there are ways to prolong the effects of pepper spray.
 For example, you could rub the affected area with ice, which will numb the area.
 Or you could apply a topical cream containing capsaicin.